 Arch Linux is not a typical OS like other distros but comes with a Linux kernel and package manager, Pacman.
 It’s also come without a graphical interface.
 Arch Linux comes with a barebone base where the users can pick the required components and make the system without any bloat programs.
 That’s why it’s called a highly personalized Operating System.

-- Official repository supports the bleeding edge and up to date software packages.
+- The official repository supports the bleeding edge and up to date software packages.

 - Well Documented and easily repairable for any bug fixes.

-- Needs zero maintenance and self-controlled software updated.
+- It needs zero maintenance and self-controlled software updated.